agrostar/rest-on-mongo/README.md

 ## Installation
 ```
-npm install mongorest
+npm install rest-on-mongo
 ```

-There are two ways to use mongorest.
+There are two ways to use rest-on-mongo.
 You can just run the built-in server (which should work for most needs, because it has lots of configuration options), or you can use it as a library and build your own server.

 ## Using the built-in server

 After installation, just run:
 ```
-npx mongorest
+npx rest-on-mongo
 ```

 You will now have a full-fledged unauthenticated REST API server listening on port 8000 which will give you access to a database called `test` in a MongoDB instance running on the localhost.
 The port, database and MongoDB instance were defaulted to these values in the absence of any configuration.